ropensci/roweb3/content/blog/2023-05-18-champions-program-teams/index.md

 {{< figure src = "/img/team/marc-choisy-mentor.png" class = "pull-left" width = "300" alt = "Profile photo of Marc Choisy" caption = "<center><strong>Marc Choisy</strong></center>">}}

 I am French and have been working in Vietnam since 2012 and as the head of Mathematical Modelling at the Oxford University Clinical Research Unit.
 I hold MSc degrees in biology and mathematics and a PhD in biology and work mostly on the epidemiology of infectious diseases.
-One of my expectations in contributing to the Champion Program is get more involved in reproducibility science community.
+One of my expectations in contributing to the Champions Program is to get more involved in the science reproducibility community.

 _César and Marc are already working together on the project to develop this new package.
 We look forward to seeing the results of this team.
 Stay-tuned for the next series of introductions._